webhooksite/docs/docs/custom-actions/action-types.md

 Split text into multiple variables.
 Using `hello,world` as Source, and `,` as Delimiter, 2 variables will be created: `$variable.1$` is "hello" and `$variable.2$` is "world".

+Entering `\n` as Delimiter will split text by each line.

+The maximum amount of variables created is 1024.

 ### Map Text

 Sets a variable depending on what maps to the source value and operator.